BC Cancer Research supports a vibrant training environment. We welcome general inquires: studentinquiry@bccrc.ca

 Dr. Stuart Peacock, DPhil

 Dr. Stuart Peacock holds the Leslie Diamond Chair in Cancer Survivorship in the Faculty of Health Sciences at Simon Fraser University.
-He is Co-Director of the Canadian Centre for Applied Research in Cancer Control (ARCC) and Head of Cancer Control Research at BC Cancer.
-He is also a member of the Board of Directors of the Canadian Agency for Drugs and Technologies in Health, and past President of the International Society on Priorities in Health Care.
-He has held university positions in Canada, Australia and the UK.
+He is Co-Director of the Canadian Centre for Applied Research in Cancer Control (ARCC) and a Distinguished Scientist at BC Cancer.
+From 2017-22, he was Head of the Department of Population Health Sciences (formerly known as Cancer Control Research) at BC Cancer, having served as Deputy Head from 2012-16.
+In 2020, he was inducted as a Fellow of the Canadian Academy of Health Sciences.

 Florian Kuchenbauer, MD, PhD